pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 We can set the ports with `pulumi config set cms-OAuth:targetGroupPort`.
 The default port is 80, which is the http port for local development.

-The load balancer implements a listener and a rule to forward all requests to the target group we created.

 ```typescript
 // when the request are forwarded then every requests are send to the target group we created